rpcrimi/Scikit_Learn/markdown/classification.md

 While there are many algorithms for classification, we will focus on Support Vector Machines (SVMs) in this section.

 ## Support Vector Machines
-An SVM is a technique to find linear margins between classes of data.
+An Support Vector Machine (SVM) is a technique to find linear margins between classes of data.
 To help explain this better, let's take a look at the following diagram:

 ![SVM](/images/svm.png?raw=true "SVM")

-In this example, we have a set of points that have classes of red squares and blue circles.
-An SVM attempts to find the optimal linear hyperplane that can divide the two classes.
-The optimal hyperplane is the one that leaves the largest margin between the closest points of opposite classes.
-These points are called Support Vectors and are critical to SVM's.
-For example, if another training point fell between the dotted lines in the diagram above, there would be a different optimal hyperplane.
+In this example, we have a set of points that the human eye can easily discern as falling into two classes: red squares and blue circles.
+An SVM attempts to find the optimal linear hyperplane that the machine can use to distinguish the two classes.
+The optimal hyperplane leaves the largest margin between the closest points of opposite classes.
+As you can see, the hyperplane falls halfway between the dark blue circle and the two dark red squares.
+Those points are called Support Vectors and are critical to SVM's.
+For example, if another training point fell between the dotted lines in the diagram above, a different optimal hyperplane would need to be calculated.

 ### Non-Linear Hyperplanes
 Unfortunately, classes are rarely separable by a linear hyperplane.
 Most of the time, points lie in a form similar to the diagram below: